setavitiki/cloud-resource-optimizer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license.

-## Support
+## Author

-For issues and questions:
-- Create an issue on GitHub
-- Check the troubleshooting section
-- Review controller logs for detailed error information
+Shaun T